 Our Australia Day celebration was held at the renovated Mallala Football Club on 26 January 2023.
 A cooked breakfast was served by members of the Mallala Lions Club (paid by Council) from 8.00am.
-In past years the Mallala ceremony has been held underneath the gum trees, adjacent to the Oval.
+In past years (the Australia Day function is rotated between the 3 townships of Dublin, Mallala and Two Wells), the Mallala ceremony has been held underneath the gum trees, adjacent to the Oval.
 This year, our guests were able to view the recently refurbished Clubroom and enjoy the airconditioned venue.